vonalbert/symfony-docker-installer/README.md

 For a daily usage when you start to work to the project just fire `make start`, perform tasks inside the application container with `make shell` and finally, when you're done working with the project, fire `make stop` to stop docker.

 By default, when you start the environment, the application is available at `localhost` port 80.

+## Credits
+This project is highly based on the [dunglas' work](https://github.com/dunglas/symfony-docker).